 - PALS (Pediatric Advanced Life Support)

 An applicant, whose first language is not English, must attain a minimum score on the Test of English as a Foreign Language (TOEFL).
-Preferred overall score of 80 and minimum score of 20 on the lecture portion.
+A preferred overall score of 80 and a minimum score of 20 on the reading portion.

 Classes are taught in Spanish, tests are given in English, most supporting texts are in English.